 Imagining your skin cells as bricks and the lipids/fats in between as mortar, dehydrated skin has a more ‘disorganised’ brick and mortar structure; this causes more light to bounce off the surface.
 In comparison, hydrated skin has an ‘organised’ structure, allowing more light to penetrate the skin and giving off a translucent appearance.

-Your pores can also appear larger with lack of sleep.
-While you will not have an increased number of pores if you sleep less, increased skin scaling causes a coarser skin texture and can make pores appear enlarged.
+Your pores can also appear larger with the lack of rest.
+While you will not have an increased number of pores if you snooze less, increased skin scaling causes a coarser skin texture and can make pores appear enlarged.

 Reduces immune system function

 Sleep also plays a role in restoring the body’s immune system function.
 Any change in the immune response may affect collagen production and lead to impaired skin integrity.

 Sleep deprivation also triggers increased levels of inflammatory cytokines, which in turn modify the structures of collagen molecules.
 Collagen gives the skin its elasticity and flexibility.
 Assembling into a dense network of fibres, collagen holds the dermis layer together and protects the skin from external sources such as bacterial agents or ultraviolet radiation.
 Lower collagen levels manifest as thinner and wrinkled skin.

 Poor sleepers may experience uneven pigmentation, fine wrinkling, skin laxity, loss of facial fat and benign skin growths.

 Chronic poor quality of rest is also associated with accelerated intrinsic ageing.
 Intrinsic ageing results from factors inherent in chronological ageing such as metabolic oxidative stress.